Zabuton Meditation Mats

 A Versatile Seating Solution

-From meditation to yoga, or even just relaxed floor seating, Zabutons are your answer to comfort and style.
-Dive into the Zabuton experience today!
+From meditation to yoga, or even just relaxed floor seating, our zabutons are your answer to comfort and style.

 Our Zabutons come in medium, large and jumbo, product preference depends on factors such as personal comfort, the intended use, and the individual's body size, height, and posture.
 When choosing a size, always consider ample space for leg room, comfortable seating and proper support for the body.